World's Slowest 50k??? You Decide!

 Not a Normal Run

 Course details: Expect about 19,000ft of elevation gain, and to go over 6 peaks that are about 13,000ft tall or higher plus one more that is over 12,500ft.
 The terrain will be a mix of dirt and 4WD jeep roads(20%), single track trail(14%) and plenty of off-trail miles(66%).
-Due to the steepness, the altitude and the rugged footing expect to average less than two miles per hour at best, unless you're one of the best ultrarunners in the world and then maybe you'll average close to three miles per hour.
+Due to the steepness, the altitude and the rugged footing expect to average less than two miles per hour at best, unless you're one of the best ultrarunners in the world with excellent navigation skills and excel at steep and rugged terrain and then maybe you'll average close to three miles per hour, maybe.
 Also the course will not be marked -- you will need to carefully follow the map and written directions to stay on course and (HIGHLY RECOMMENDED) use the GPX file with your GPS watch and or phone app like Gaia GPS, MotionX-GPS, Backcountry Navigator or others.
-More Course Details at http://www.rainshadowrunning.com/john-cappis-50k-course-details.html

 This being a free, small scale, fat ass style run you will not be pampered like at a normal race, nor will you get much support or free stuff like t-shirts or prizes.
 There won't even be aid stations but you can have crew and or a drop bag at each of the three check points.